 - Facilities should also identify how the facility can establish a COVID-19 unit within their facility and how that would impact their staffing plan.

-- When COVID-19 positive staff are identified (regardless of whether the staff member is showing symptoms or not), they should be excluded from work until they have met the criteria set by DHS and CDC Criteria for Return to Work for Healthcare Personnel with Confirmed or Suspected COVID-19 (Interim Guidance) for discontinuation of isolation.
+- When COVID-19 positive staff are identified (regardless of whether the staff member is showing symptoms or not), they should be excluded from work until they have met the criteria set by DHS (PDF) and CDC Criteria for Return to Work for Healthcare Personnel with Confirmed or Suspected COVID-19 (Interim Guidance) for discontinuation of isolation.
 Making exceptions to this recommended practice will increase the risk of COVID-19 to residents of long-term care facilities, but may be necessary in a crisis situation.

 - As COVID-19 positive staff are identified and additional staffing resources need to be found, the facility should work through their emergency staffing plan, as well as the crisis staffing plan outlined above.
 The facility should work with DQA through the rapid assistance and support team process (RAST).